Vasu77df/VasuperSiteSource/content/posts/debian-image-debootstrap.md

 ---
-title: "Build your own Customized Live Debian Distro using Debootstrap"
+title: Build your own Customized Live Debian Distro using Debootstrap
-author: "Vasu"
+author: Vasu
 date: 2023-01-02T08:23:29-06:00
 draft: false
-type: post
-showTableOfContents: true
 ---

 In this guide, we'll be going over the steps involved to build a LiveCD Debian distribution using debootstrap with both legacy BIOS and UEFI boot support using GRUB2.
 Why build your own distribution, you ask?